-- When a student has almost fully recovered and simply needs to complete a course of medication eg antibiotics for a day or so - Where a student suffers from asthma, or other occasional ailment and may need to use an inhaler - Where equipment such as an inhaler is necessary we strongly encourage students to take care of and responsibility for these items as early as possible.
+When a student has almost fully recovered and simply needs to complete a course of medication eg antibiotics for a day or so

+- Where a student suffers from asthma, or other occasional ailment and may need to use an inhaler - Where equipment such as an inhaler is necessary we strongly encourage students to take care of and responsibility for these items as early as possible. - A spare, in date inhaler must be held at the school at all times.